heggy231/accounting.js/MyNote/videoNote.md

 ##  AccountingJS 17: Recursively mapping arrays
 Final stage of recursion video series, we look at how at how AccountingJS recursively maps arrays of numbers into currencies.
 Since this is a complicated example of recursion, we go through a set of diagrams that help you to visualize what's happening at every step.
 We wrap up with some general observations on recursion and how you can get good at it over time.

-## first objective: Enter number return formatted number
+## objective: take in any number return formatted to dollar value number
   Enter array of numbers, give me formatted array of number given 1 => '$1' given [1, 2, 3] => ['$1', '$2', '$3']